Rogers Communications Inc. (RCI) CEO Joe Natale on Q1 2020 Results - Earnings Call Transcript

 Joe Natale

 Thank you, Paul.
 And good morning, everyone.
 I hope all of you and your families are safe during this unprecedented time.
 Our country is in the midst of an incredibly challenging moment in our nation's history, where our collective actions and responses are needed to make a difference.
-It's amazing to think that for the first time in our lives, the phrase, “What can I do to help” is now relevant and applicable to all 37 million Canadians.
+It's amazing to think that for the first time in our lives, the phrase, “What can I do to help?” is now relevant and applicable to all 37 million Canadians.

 We all have a role to play and that includes the telecom industry, which has stepped up to the challenges of the new demands in our lives imposed by the COVID-19 pandemic.
-Our networks provide the foundation for the way we are living today while we stay in touch, work, learn, stay informed, and entertained.
+Our networks provide the foundation for the way we are living today, how we stay in touch, work, learn, stay informed, and entertained.
 And our efforts at Rogers are going beyond our business through new community partnerships to help provide extra help to those who are most vulnerable in this crisis.
 We are committed to supporting our customers and Canadians through these challenging times, now and into the future.

 Despite a meaningful slowdown in business in March, our overall Wireless and Cable financial results were in line with our expectations going into the quarter, although Media felt the pressure associated with the cancellation of all live professional sports.
-And Tony will take you through some details momentarily, but let me give you a broader perspective on how we look at the business during this period.
+And Tony will take you through some details momentarily but let me give you a broader perspective on how we look at the business during this period.

 In this environment, near term monthly and quarterly results are not a reflection of our company's underlying fundamentals, our financial strength, the quality of our assets, the soundness of our strategy and long-term growth prospects or the effectiveness of our daily execution.
-Results in this environment, businesses and Canadians doing what is essential now for the long-term needs of society.
+Results in this environment, businesses and Canadians are doing what is essential now for the long-term needs of society.

 People are adjusting their day-to-day behaviors to protect their fellow Canadians and the brave frontline healthcare workers who need our support during this crisis.
-To us there’s nothing more important and everyone at Rogers is completely focused on this.
-As you know, we are financially strong company with a long-term focus.
+To us, there’s nothing more important and everyone at Rogers is completely focused on this.
+As you know, we are a financially strong company with a long-term focus.
 We don't run our business on a strictly quarterly basis under normal circumstances, let alone during extreme exogenous events like the one we're dealing with right now.
-Nations, businesses and people around the world are tackling this challenge together and we know the current environment will pass.
-In the meantime, our energy and resources are focused on protecting our employees and customers and ensuring Canadians remain connected.
+Nations, businesses, and people around the world are tackling this challenge together and we know the current environment will pass.
+In the meantime, our energy and resources are focused on protecting our employees, and customers and ensuring Canadians remain connected.

 As you saw in the first quarter, we closed about 90% of our retail stores.
 The remaining open locations are providing essential services.
-While this affected our near term business, we believe it's highly inappropriate in this environment to be offering or responding to aggressive promotions that drive foot traffic into stores that put employees and customers at risk.
+While this affected our near-term business, we believe it's highly inappropriate in this environment to be offering or responding to aggressive promotions that drive foot traffic into stores that put employees and customers at risk.

 Let me take a moment to thank our frontline teams that are working hard to deliver essential services to our customers.
 We are extremely proud and incredibly grateful for what you are doing every day.
 While we won't be providing specific financial guidance during this short-term period of volatility, you can rest assured that we will be managing the business as responsibly and as efficiently as possible just as we have consistently demonstrated in the past.